appscode/blog/content/post/kubedb-v2023.08.18/index.md

 - **Uniform conditions across database opsRequests** ⇒ We utilize the status.Conditions section of the opsRequest CR for correctly maintaining the steps of an opsRequest like VersionUpdate, HorizontalScaling etc. These conditions have been made uniform in all of our supported databases now.

 - **Reduce get/patch api calls** ⇒
-In this release we have done a lots of improvement to reduce get/list/patch api calls of k8s objects like (pods,secrets,kubeDB obj).We use kubeBuilder's cache client to reduce these sort of api calls.
+In this release we have done a lots of improvement to reduce get/list/patch api calls of k8s objects like (pods,secrets,KubeDB obj).We use kubeBuilder's cache client to reduce these sort of api calls.

 - **Fix generating VersionUpdate recommendation** ⇒ Previously, our recommender used to generate the same recommendation for updating db version, multiple times.
 In this release, we encountered this issue.
 Now, the same recommendation will not be generated multiple times.